jameslairdsmith/emilyriederer/content/page/talks.md

 I really enjoy sharing ideas - whether that be in person, in direct messages, on Twitter threads, etc. Here, I share materials from these talks.
 Please reach out if you're interested to talk more about any of these topics!

+**Next Up:**

+In January 2020, I will be speaking at [rstudio::conf 2020](https://rstudio.com/conference/) in San Francisco, CA about "RMarkdown Driven Development".

 **Do you want to hear about:**

 - How corporations and their analysts can benefit from adapting a data science mindset?
 Then check out [*What's in your Workflow?: Data science workflows for business analysis*](#wiyw)